rehan1124/rehan1124/README.md

 - 👋 Hi, I’m @rehan1124
-- 👀 I’m interested in Testing, doing Automation for UI/WEB Applications, automation backend services, API
+- 👀 I’m learning web development using JavaScript
-- 🌱 I’m currently learning BDD using Python
+- 🌱 I wish to become a web and mobile developer some day 👩‍💻📱
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects if you are following JavaScript stack for Web and Mobile application development
-- 📫 How to reach me ...
+- 📫 How to reach me ... const LINKEDIN = "https://www.linkedin.com/in/syed-rehan-9a287a5b/";

 <!---
 rehan1124/rehan1124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.